Ramon-iv/Ai-Design-Sprint-Team-1-Maya-Plug-ins/README.md

 - Jitter
 - Pose Saver

-All plugins are programmed in Python and compatible with Maya 2024
+All plugins are programmed in Python, functioning, and compatible with Maya 2024